Security and Backup

 OneDrive Data Backup

+By default, data is stored on a computer's local storage media.
 Computers that are set up by the Helpdesk will be configured so that data syncs with OneDrive through the OneDrive application installed on the computer.
-The application supports automated file sychonization to OneDrive's online cloud storage and enables users to restore deleted files and also restore to a previous file version.
-Active faculty, staff, and students have access to 1TB OneDrive space as a part of the University's Microsoft Office365 (M365) subscription.
-M365 also hosts other key applications like Email, Teams, and SharePoint.
-For more information on what is available to you in M365 please refer to the ESC Knowledge Base (UTORid login is required).
+The application supports automated file sychonization to OneDrive's online cloud storage and enables users to restore deleted files and also restore a file to a previous version.
+Active faculty, staff, and students have access to OneDrive; however, the storage capacity will depend on your Microsoft Office365 (M365) subscription.
+To find out more please refer to our knowledge base article (UTORid login is required).
+M365 also hosts other key applications like Outlook (Email), Teams, and SharePoint.
+For more information on what is available to you in M365, please refer to the ESC Knowledge Base (UTORid login is required).
 OneDrive is secure and has been approved as recovery tool against ransomware.
 To learn more about OneDrive, its security, and how it works, including recovery of deleted or changed files, please refer to the IITS Knowledge Base (UTORid login is required).
 Alternatively, please contact the IITS Service desk: helpdesk.utsc@utoronto.ca / 416-287-HELP (4357)

 Disk Encryption